euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    :scale: 60%
    :figclass: bht

    HDF5 Virtual File System.
-Attributes could be attached to each node. :label:`hdf5-file-system`
+Attributes can be attached to each node. :label:`hdf5-file-system`

 The h5py module provides a Pythonic API and map Numpy arrays to datasets and reciprocally, the following code snippet gives an overview of its usage: